ThiruDeepak2311/modelia-ai-studio/README.md

 ## 📞 Contact

-For questions about this implementation, please contact [your-email]
+For questions about this implementation, please contact [thirudeepak2003@gmail.com]

 ---